ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 }
 {CODE-BLOCK/}

-After escaping the above query we will end up with the following request url
+After escaping the above query we will end up with the following request URL

 {CODE-BLOCK:plain}
 http://localhost:8080/databases/Northwind/streams/queries?query=from%20Products%20as%20p%0Aload%20p.Category%20as%20c%0Aselect%20%0A%7B%0A%20%20%20%20Name%3A%20p.Name%2C%0A%20%20%20%20Category%3A%20c.Name%2C%0A%20%20%20%20Discontinued%3A%20p.Discontinued%2C%0A%20%20%20%20PricePerUnit%3A%20p.PricePerUnit%0A%7D&format=csv